-This two day learning programme will provide the foundations for assessment of one-to-one work with clients and customers.
+This course is available for organisations to commission rather than for individuals.
+It is a two day learning programme that will provide the foundations for assessment of one-to-one work with clients and customers.
 It directly reflects the performance criteria as outlined in the National Occupational Standards for Career Development:

 - Support individuals to identify and explore their career development needs and aspirations

 - Enable individuals to set appropriate goals and career development objectives

 - Reflect on, develop and maintain own skills and practice in career development

 - Build and maintain relationships with individuals to ensure a client-centred approach to career development

 It addresses OCR Units 4 and 5, Interview clients to determine their need for career information, advice and guidance, and Unit 10, Explore and agree how to meet the career-related needs of the client.
 It also contributes to Unit 5, Career choice theories and concepts.

 To provide the understanding and skills required to conduct effective career guidance interventions with clients/ customers.

 By the end of the two days delegates will be able to: